wdawson/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 {% img blog/spring-boot-saml/saml-integration.png alt:"SAML Integration" width:"800" %}{: .center-image }

 Scroll to the bottom of the form and click **Next**.
 This will bring you to the third step, feedback.
-Choose "I'm an Okta customer adding an internal app” and optionally select the App type.
+Choose "I'm an Okta customer adding an internal app" and optionally select the App type.

 {% img blog/spring-boot-saml/customer-or-partner.png alt:"Customer or Partner" width:"800" %}{: .center-image }

 Click the **Finish** button to continue.
-This will bring you to the application's "Sign On” tab which has a section with a link to your applications metadata in a yellow box.
+This will bring you to the application's "Sign On" tab which has a section with a link to your applications metadata in a yellow box.
 Copy the **Identity Provider metadata** link as you'll need it to configure your Spring Boot application.

 {% img blog/spring-boot-saml/saml-metadata.png alt:"SAML Metadata" width:"800" %}{: .center-image }